 How it works

 As long as you pay off the balance before the grace period (usually six to 18 months) ends, you won’t owe any interest.
 Before you use such a card, make sure that you can afford to pay what you owe before the introductory period ends.
-Interest rates on these card offers tend to skyrocket after the grace period.

 Apply for an unsecured personal loan